dereke/koda/README.markdown

 ### By Ref
 `model.[collection].by_ref 'my_ref'` returns a reference document by referenceid

-### Creating Koda Types (Code First)
+### Creating Koda Types

-Koda Types are schemas for documents.
-Think 'Umbraco - DocumentTypes'

-To Create Koda types place a new js file in the `/public/koda/koda-types` folder
+To Create Koda types place a new javascript file in the `/public/koda/koda-types` folder

 Register your type in the `/public/koda/koda-types/_type_registration.js` file and you can now use it in the Koda Explorer!
 A new type will appear under the "User Created" section on the right.